-17.6 Encryption
+17.6 Laptop Encryption

-Full Disk Encryption has now been rolled out across the BBC's laptop population, with the exception of BBC News, Global News and World Service which are currently exempt from encryption due to business need.
+Full Disk Encryption has now been rolled out across the BBC's laptop population.

-if you believe you have a business justification for you laptop to be un-encrypted (i.e. travelling to certain countries where laptop encryption is illegal), then please submit your enquiry/request to the BBC's Information Policy & Compliance team by emailing: dpa.officer@bbc.co.uk
+If you believe you have a business justification for you laptop to be un-encrypted (i.e. travelling to certain countries where laptop encryption is illegal), then please submit your enquiry/request to the BBC's Information Policy & Compliance team by emailing: dpa.officer@bbc.co.uk Please check our Encryption page for more information.

-During 2010 the BBC will also be rolling out end-point encryption which will prompt the user to elect whether or not to encrypt documents before they are saved to removable media (i.e. memory sticks and CR-ROMS or DVDs).
+During 2010 the BBC will also be rolling out end-point encryption which will prompt the user to elect whether or not to encrypt documents before they are saved to removable media (i.e. memory sticks and CD-ROMs or DVDs).